List of Central Arkansas Bears basketball head coaches

 The following is a list of Central Arkansas Bears basketball head coaches.
 There have been 20 head coaches of the Bears in their 101-season history.

 Central Arkansas' current head coach is Anthony Boone.
-He was named as the Bears' permanent head coach in March of 2020, after having served as interim head coach since December of 2019.
-Boone replaced Russ Pennell, who took a leave of absence in December of 2019 and left for good three weeks later.
+He was named as the Bears' permanent head coach in March of 2020, after having served as interim head coach since December 2019.
+Boone replaced Russ Pennell, who took a leave of absence in December 2019 and left for good three weeks later.